-(3) M_2 plus foreign currency deposits.
+(3) M2 plus foreign currency deposits.

-(4) Includes banks and financial companies.
-Excludes Cooperatives.
+(4) Excludes Cooperatives.

-From 2019 through 2023, the average annual change in Paraguay's monetary aggregate M2 was 9.0% while average GDP growth was 1.50%.
-As of November 30, 2023, the M2's interannual percentage change was 8.5% when compared to the same period of the previous year.
+From 2020 through 2024, the average annual change in Paraguay's monetary aggregate M2 was 10.3% while average GDP growth was 2.5%.
+As of December, 2024, the M2's interannual percentage change was 12.0% when compared to the same period of the previous year.

-From December 2019 through the same month in 2022, M2 grew by 31.0% because the Central Bank increased the amount of currency in circulation to provide adequate liquidity consistent with non-inflationary growth.
-Further, from 2019 through December 2022, M3 increased by 33.5% because of growth in foreign currency deposits.
+From December 2020 through the same month in 2024, M2 grew by 37.0% because the Central Bank increased the amount of currency in circulation to provide adequate liquidity consistent with non-inflationary growth.
+Further, from 2020 through December 2024, M3 increased by 38.5% because of growth in foreign currency deposits.

 Private sector credit consists primarily of trade, consumer, and service/financial sector credit.
-From 2019 through 2022, credit extended to private sector borrowers increased by 33.2% because of general economic growth and the increase in imports and domestic consumption.
-During the same period, public sector credit increased by 143.9% because of an 83.1% increase in credits in foreign currency and a 175.4% increase in credits in national currency.
+From 2020 through 2024, credit extended to private sector borrowers increased by 62.0% because of general economic growth and the increase in imports and domestic consumption.
+During the same period, public sector credit increased by 113.9% because of an 116.9% increase in credits in foreign currency and a 113.0% increase in credits in national currency.

-As of November 30, 2023, total outstanding loans in the financial system, which includes loans by banks and other financial companies to the non-financial system, totaled G.144,247.4 billion or US\$ 19.8 billion, which represents an increase of US\$ 1.1 billion from the level of outstanding loans on November 30, 2022.
+As of December 31, 2024, total outstanding loans in the financial system, which includes loans by banks and other financial companies to the non-financial system, totaled G.176,189.2 billion or US\$23.3 billion, which represents an increase of US\$2.8 billion from the level of outstanding loans on December 31, 2023.
 These figures exclude inter-bank loans.
-Total deposits in the financial system increased by 12.1% in Guaraníes terms from November 2022 to November 2023 and totaled US\$19.8 billion as of November 30, 2023.
+Total deposits in the financial system increased by 10.5% in Guaraníes terms from December 2023 to December 2024 and totaled US\$20.6 billion as of December 31, 2024.